Getting backlinks for an ecommerce store can seem like the ultimate challenge. In fact, this is the case for the majority of online stores.

-Step 1: Find blogs to write on – use the same method mentioned in Get product reviews from bloggers to identify blogs.
+Use the same method mentioned in Get product reviews from bloggers to identify blogs.
 Pick ones that have written about the products you sell and are interested in your niche.

 If you’re selling DLSR cameras, for example, you’d be interested in websites such as:

-Step 2: Identify which topics you should cover – review previous posts on the blog you’d like to pitch.
+Review previous posts on the blog you’d like to pitch.
 Identify which topics get the most social network shares and comments.